 Applicants may check their status on the website.
-This status, however, is not final until the applicant receives an official letter of admission from the Admissions Office along with all documents for registration.
-These include the methods of payment from the Business Office as well as social security clearance and medical exams from the Student Affairs Office.
+This status, however, is not final until the applicant receives an official letter of admission from the Admissions Office along with all

 FRESHMAN ADMISSION REQUIREMENTS

 Non-Lebanese or students who have followed a High School program for at least three years may apply to the Freshman Class.
 They must hold a secondary school certificate (Grade 12) recognized by the Lebanese Ministry of Education.
 Applicants to the Freshman Class are required to take both the Scholastic Aptitude Tests SAT I & SAT II prior to registration as required by the Lebanese Ministry of Education for the equivalence of the Baccalaureate Part II.
 These tests will be specified according to either the Freshman Sciences or Arts stream.
 SAT I includes Verbal Reasoning, Mathematical Reasoning and Writing.
 SAT II (Arts) includes Math 1C plus two SAT II Subject Tests.
 SAT II (Sciences) includes Math 2C plus two of the following science subjects (Biology, Chemistry, Physics).
 The required minimum score for the combined SAT I & SAT II is 2750 for Freshman Arts and 2850 for Freshman Sciences.